Life after cancer treatment

 - Use the Macmillan Benefits Calculator.
 This tool gives estimates for benefits you may be entitled to.

 - Call our Macmillan Support Line for free on 0808 808 00 00.
-We have welfare rights advisors who can help you with benefits, and financial guides who can help with your other finances.
+We have Macmillan money advisers who can help you with advice on money and benefits.

 Cancer treatment, fertility and relationships